Judgment delivery expectations

 Inquiry about delayed judgments

-Where a litigant or lawyer is concerned about a delay in delivering a reserved judgment in the Court of Appeal in a case in which they have an interest, then an inquiry should be made to the Registrar by letter or email to courtofappeal@justice.govt.nz.
+Where a litigant or lawyer is concerned about a delay in delivering a reserved judgment in the Court of Appeal in a case in which they have an interest, they should make an inquiry to the Registrar.
+This can be done by letter or by emailing: courtofappeal@justice.govt.nz

 a. the name of the proceedings and the case number;